Humanities

 Humanities in Primary

-In Key stage 2 our pupils learn about earthquakes, the Stone Age, Beyond the Magic Kingdom, the Bronze Age and the Iron Age.
+In Key Stage 2 our pupils learn about lots of exciting topics on a two year rolling programme.
+These include: Earthquakes, the Stone Age, Beyond the Magic Kingdom, the Bronze Age, the Iron Age, Megacities, Our Local Area, the Romans, Sustainable Living, Anglo Saxons, Jungles and Deserts and Vikings.

 Humanities in Year 7